gitAbishek/LSMProduct/readme.md

 No, you don't need any coding skills.
 One can click and create courses, lessons and publish.

 # Changelog

+### 1.3.1 - 30-11-2021
+- Feature - Allow manual order creation from the backend by an administrator.
+- Enhancement - Added user course REST API.
+- Tweak - Load students and instructs list in descending order by ID.
+- Tweak - Renamed plugin slug from admin notices.
+- Fix - Fatal error due to PHP dependency issue.

 ### 1.3.0 - 22-11-2021
 - Feature - Instructor registration system.